Bittern railway station

-Bittern railway station is located on the Stony Point line in Victoria, Australia.
-It serves the town of Bittern, and it opened on 17 December 1889.
+Bittern railway station is a commuter railway station on the Stony Point line, part of the Melbourne railway network.
+It serves the town of Bittern in Victoria, Australia.
+Bittern is a ground level unstaffed station, featuring one side platform.
+It opened on 17 December 1889, with the current station provided in 1986.
+It initially closed on 22 June 1981, then reopened on 27 September 1984.

 History

 Bittern station opened on 17 December 1889, when the railway line from Hastings was extended to Stony Point.
 Like the town itself, the station was named after the bird family of the same name.

-Between 1921 and 1953, Bittern was the junction station for a branch line to Red Hill.
+Between 1921 and 1953, Bittern was the junction for a branch line to Red Hill.

 On 22 June 1981, the passenger service between Frankston and Stony Point was withdrawn and replaced with a bus service, with the line between Long Island Junction and Stony Point also closing on the same day.
 On 16 September 1984, promotional trips for the reopening of the line began and, on 27 September of that year, the passenger service was reinstated.
-Also in that year, flashing light signals were provided at the nearby Woolleys Road level crossing, located nearby in the Down direction of the station.
+Also occurring in that year, flashing light signals were provided at the nearby Woolleys Road level crossing, located in the down direction of the station.
 In February 1986, the current passenger shelters were provided, replacing the original timber station building.

 In 1991, a siding at the station was abolished.

 In 2010, boom barriers were provided at the Woolleys Road level crossing.